CHAPTER 8. Dartmouth Undying: A Tale of Pearls Thrown Away, Two Murals, and the Wheelock Succession

 Unfortunately, however, this diversity of gender, color, and ethnicity in the English department faculty has precipitated a major shrinkage in the number and stature of authors that English majors are required to study.
 While courses on nearly all major authors are available to majors, it is quite possible to complete the major with no more than a smattering of courses from various periods.
 Required courses are so few that English majors can complete all requirements without, for instance, reading so much as a single line of Shakespeare or of Milton--two of the greatest giants of the English literary tradition.
 It is even possible to take a course on English Romantic Literature without reading a single line of Lord Byron.

-This way of treating the canonical writers and texts of English literature is clearly driven by a woefully misguided premise: to make way for authors of different colors, genders, and ethnic identities. we must jettison most if not all the dead white authors and works once considered indispensable to the English major.
+This way of treating the canonical writers and texts of English literature is clearly driven by a woefully misguided premise: to make way for authors of different colors, genders, and ethnic identities.
+We must jettison most if not all the dead white authors and works once considered indispensable to the English major.
 For the folly of playing this zero-sum game--where every white male must be simply replaced by a non-white author of any other gender or ethnicity--becomes obvious once we reckon with Chinua Achebe's admission that he overstated his attack on the racism of Conrad's Heart of Darkness, that Conrad's novella actually fed the imagination of Achebe's 14-year-old Nigerian self and thus helped to shape the writer that eventually created Things Fall Apart.

-I will pursue this pomt more fully in the next chapter.
+I will pursue this point more fully in the next chapter.
 For now I wish to review the recent history of Dartmouth in light of its hiring and firing practices, its craven banishment of the Hovey Grill murals, and its vaunted line of presidents in the Wheelock Succession.

 In the early 1970s, the first major step we took to diversify the all-male English faculty was to hire a senior female scholar named Blanche Gelfant.
 Having already made her name with a pioneering study of The American City Novel (1954), she was a thoroughly seasoned specialist in 20th century American literature by 1972, when the first crop of fully matriculated women students--about 250 that year-- made Dartmouth officially co-educational for the first time in its long history.
 At Dartmouth Blanche proved herself a remarkably productive scholar as well as a highly engaging and informative teacher.
-In 1995, after producing books ranging from Women Writing in America: Voices in Collage (1984) to Cross-Cultural Reckonings (1995, she was awarded the Jay B. Hubbell Medal for lifetime achievement in American literary scholarship.
+In 1995, after producing books ranging from Women Writing in America: Voices in Collage (1984) to Cross-Cultural Reckonings, she was awarded the Jay B. Hubbell Medal for lifetime achievement in American literary scholarship.

 In terms of distinction, Blanche's most obvious successor in the department now is Colleen Boggs, whose voluminous publications include three major books on 19th-century American transnationalism, bestiality, and the Civil War as well as articles in PMLA and other leading journals.
 But recruitment to the department and promotion thereafter have long ceased to be simply dependent on academic achievement.
 Starting in 1978, when I became Chair of the department, decisions on both hiring and promotion to tenure became increasingly pressured by the politics of gender, sexuality, and spousal status.